-The Ojibwe (also known as Chippewa) were the largest Native American group to live in what would become Frankenmuth.
-They typically lived in small bands, usually consisting of 5 to 25 families, who sustained themselves by hunting, fishing, gathering berries, and harvesting wild rice and corn.
+Anishinaabe means "Original People."
+It is a collective name for groups of indigenous people who live in the United States and Canada.
+Several groups comprise the Anishinaabe, one of them being the Ojibwe (also known as Chippewa), which was the largest Native American group to live in what would become Frankenmuth.
+Ojibwe lived in small groups, usually consisting of 5 to 25 families, who sustained themselves by hunting, fishing, gathering berries, and harvesting wild rice and corn.
 Their religion was also extremely sophisticated.
 They thought of themselves as being one of many elements of nature, rather than apart from it.
 They believed that a Great Spirit, Kitchi Manitou, created the heavens and earth, and then summoned lesser spirits to control the wind, water, and natural environment.
 Anishinaabe preserved their culture through word of mouth and passed it down for centuries.